gabriellopes00/buzzl/README.md

 #### Security 🔒

 Users password are hashed with [Argon2](https://github.com/P-H-C/phc-winner-argon2) hash algorithm, winner of the [Password Hashing Competition (PHC)](https://www.password-hashing.net/), the most recommended and secure hashing algorithm option.
-Authentications tokens are generated using [JWT](https://jwt.io/), web most used tool to generate authentication tokens, which are encoded with a key pair of [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) keys and RS256 asymmetric cryptography algorithm.
+Authentications tokens are generated using [JWT](https://jwt.io/), web most used tool to generate authentication tokens, which are encoded with a key pair of [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) keys and RS256 asymmetric cryptography algorithm, increasing token's authenticity.

+#### Logs 📜

+All controllers unexpected errors are stored in the database, becoming available for future analysis and corrections.
+Having a console available, the errors and the requests data can be logged on console, for faster viewing while running the application.

 ## Building and contributing 🛠